Today, we’ll talk about managing change, and how to reduce obstacles as you do so. We’ll also talk about how to ensure your changes are effective.

-I usually recommend writing down these three things in a half-page or page doc.
-This clarifies your thinking.
+I like to write it down to clarify my thinking.
 The sections are Problem, Diagnosis, and Proposed Remedy.

 Socialize your plan

 After you’re done all this work, you may think you have the best plan in the world.
 You probably understand the tradeoffs of your solution better than anyone.
-It might be the best plan in the world.
 But people resist smart plans all the time.

 The best way to get people to get on board with a plan is to give them a chance to interact with it.
 Instead of laying it on them, give them a chance to provide feedback.
 This can often result in them improving it as well!